Tohokantche/agentic-research-assistant/README.md

 # 🔍 Agentic Research Assistant using [CrewAI](https://crewai.com)

-A deep agentic research assistant built with CrewAI, Serper, and Streamlit that helps you research any topic.
+A deep agentic research assistant built with CrewAI, Serper, and Streamlit that helps you research locally any topic.

 ![Agentic  research assistant ](screenshot.png "")